-IoT security is determined by the many factors and security principles discussed earlier, and the challenges that are faced by IoT security has been the focus of many researchers.
+IoT security is determined by the many factors and security principles discussed earlier, and the challenges that are faced by IoT security has been the focus of many researchers for long time.
 In this section, an analysis of some related work is presented and the contribution of this paper is given.

-In the survey paper presented by Roman et al. in [7], a detailed introduction about the IoT and security issues along with the need to have IoT standards are addressed.
+In survey paper presented by Roman et al. in [7], a detailed introduction about the IoT and security issues alongwith the need to have IoT standards are addressed.
 However, no countermeasures are provided for the given security challenges.
 This work was followed by the survey analysis in [8] in which countermeasures are provided for all security challenges.
 However, global policies for securing IoT and computational resources of security solutions w.r.t. devices are not provided.
-The work in [2] attempts to describe the security issues at each layer with certain security measures.
-But no solution is given except for encryption in the perception layer.
+The work in [2] attempts at describing the security issues at each layer with certain security measures.
+But, no solution is given except for encryption in perception layer.
 The analysis in [1] addresses the security threats, challenges, and requirements in detail, but presents state-of-art countermeasures for only one security feature of access control.
 In [6], IoT security in terms of the main principles of security like confidentiality, integrity, and availability are addressed only.
-The authors suggested two-step authorization using biometrics which is not applicable in case of machine-tomachine communication.
-The suggested measures are not detailed and do not address the specific nature of IoT with low power heterogeneous devices and huge network traffic.
-A very good survey for IoT, Web of Things (WoT), Social Web of Things (SWoT) is presented in [18], in which security issues, measures and potential research directions are given.
-In this survey paper, the security challenges, requirements, and stateof-art measures and research are presented with emphasis on using the latest network protocols like IPv6 and 5G to further secure the IoT paradigm.

-The survey of state of art technologies to secure IoT shows that while many provide countermeasures to cope up with different security challenges, most of them are limited to authentication, identity establishment, and access control functionalities.
+The authors suggested two-step authorization using biometric which is not applicable in case of machineto-machine communication.
+The suggested measures are not detailed and don't address the specific nature of IoT with low power heterogeneous devices and huge network traffic.
+A good survey for IoT, Web of Things (WoT), Social Web of Things (SWoT) is presented in [18], in which security issues, measures and potential research directions are given.
+In this survey paper, the security challenges, requirements, and state-of-art measures and research are presented with emphasis on using the latest network protocols like IPv6 and 5G to further secure the IoT paradigm.
+The survey of state of art technologies to secure IoT shows that while a host of works provide countermeasures to cope up with different security challenges, but the scope of most of them is limited to authentication, identity establishment and access control functionalities.

-Wireless Internet Service Provider (WISPr) roaming and RADIUS are existing solutions to provide authentication and authorization in IoT by means of Wi-Fi over the Internet.
-Today, many smart devices support IPv6 communications, but the existing deployments in IoT might not support it, and thus requires ad hoc gateways and middlewares [19].
-The survey shows that open research challenges are present to achieve centralized autonomy in IoT devices by having a Management Hub which manages the identification management issues in IoT.
+Wireless Internet Service Provider roaming (WISPr) and RADIUS are the existing solutions to provide authentication and authorization in IoT by means of Wi-Fi over the Internet.
+Today, many smart devices support IPv6 communications, but the existing deployments in IoT might not support it, and thus requires ad-hoc gateways and middlewares [19].
+This survey shows that open research challenges are present to achieve centralized autonomy in IoT devices by having a Management Hub that manages the identification management issues in IoT.